freenet/web/content/faq/index.md

 project](https://www.hyphanet.org/pages/about.html), and what was known as \"Locutus\" was officially branded as \"Freenet.\"

-# How do the previous and current versions of Freenet differ?
+# How do the previous and current versions of Freenet differ? {#how-do-the-previous-and-current-versions-of-freenet-differ}

 The previous and current versions of Freenet have several key
 differences: